pran-7-5/eco_style/README.md

 So many things not to do, so what should we do = decision making, learn, observe, art, culture(sports, dance, music, movies) , exploration, tourism that's where you should focus on.

-All the jobs like law, software engineering will be taken by AI, so we don't need more engineers and doctors.
+All jobs like law, software engineering will be taken by AI, so we don't need more engineers and doctors.
 ```